Updated: Jul 31, 2021

 Post-breeding behaviour and movements of adult female Hawfinch with young

 Three adult female Hawfinch were tagged in the post-breeding period to further investigate post-breeding movements and possible communal behaviour.
 This was by far the most challenging part of the survey; first of all we needed to confirm which of the regular colour-ringed females in the area actually had a brood of young, then we needed to catch the individual which involved countless hours in the hide targetting the right bird at the right time.
-Once tagged the challenge of tracking a famously difficult to observe species actively in the field began.
-This was made more complex as we also needed to interpret what the bird was doing to understand the bird’s behaviour
+Once tagged, the challenge of tracking a famously difficult-to-observe species in the field began.
+This was made more complex as we also needed to interpret what the bird was doing to understand the bird’s behaviour.

-Full results will be published in due course but I just wanted to update the Wild New Forest community on progress, we still have many 100’s of 1000’s of trail camera images to sift through and add to the data before analysis can start but watch this space for further updates.
+Full results will be published in due course, as we still have many thousands of trail camera images to sift through and add to the data before analysis can start, but watch this space for further updates.

 Helen tracking at dawn in the central New Forest

-A final mention has to be made of the team – Marcus Ward, Andrew Colenutt, Helen Schneider, Georgie Digby, and Jamie Ward without whom none of this would be possible.
-Andrew and Helen deserve special mention in particular, between them they did the lion’s share of the tracking and ringing putting in many 100’s of hours in the field tracking and ringing (in addition to juggling their day jobs).
-They would frequently be out in the field at 4am and still out there checking on roosting Hawfinch at 10pm!
+A final mention has to be made of the team – Marcus Ward, Andrew Colenutt, Helen Schneider, Georgie Digby, and Jamie Ward, without whom none of this would be possible.
+Andrew and Helen deserve special mention in particular, between them they did the lion’s share of the tracking and ringing, putting in many hundreds of hours in the field tracking and ringing (in addition to juggling their day jobs).
+They would frequently be out in the field at 4am and still be out there checking on roosting Hawfinch at 10pm!